 The Board of Supervisors determines the real estate tax rate.
 Depending on the new tax rate, the amount of tax owed on your property may increase, remain the same, or decrease.

-The Real Estate Tax Rate for the Fiscal Year 2016 Land Book, which will be used to calculate the December 5, 2015 and June 5, 2065 Real Estate Tax Bills, will be determined and adopted at a public hearing and vote by the Board of Supervisors scheduled to be held on April 14, 2015 at 7:30 pm.
+The Real Estate Tax Rate for the Fiscal Year 2017 Land Book, which will be used to calculate the December 5, 2016 and June 5, 2017 Real Estate Tax Bills, was increased for Fiscal Year 2017 to $0.86 per $100.00 of assessed value by the Board of Supervisors.

 How are real estate taxes calculated?

 Real Estate tax rates are expressed in dollars per one hundred dollars of assessed value.
-The FY2015 tax rate was $0.82 per $100 of assessed value.
+The FY2016 tax rate was $0.82 per $100 of assessed value.
+The increase in the tax rate will cause most properties to have an increased bill.
 Taxes are calculated as follows:

 What is an appraisal neighborhood?

 The County is divided into 8 appraisal areas that are geographically similar.
 These areas correspond to the County's voting districts.
 District 1 includes areas 5, 6, 7, and 8; District 2 includes areas 1, 2, 3, and 4.
 Each appraisal are is then divided into appraisal neighborhoods.
 Appraisal neighborhoods can include subdivisions or geographic areas with similar influences.
 Your appraisal neighborhood can be found on your real estate assessment notice.

 Each neighborhood is physically inspected by representatives from the Assessor’s Office at least every four years.
 All Appraisers will be in a County Vehicle and each person will have a County issued identification card.
 If you are suspicious of anyone in your neighborhood claiming to be from the Assessor’s Office, please call us at (804) 722-8629 or contact the Prince George Police Department at (804) 733-2773.